 Can

-• Invite Sponsored Project to be a “collaborator” on their application.
+- Invite awarded Sponsored Project to be a “collaborator” on their Contract forms including Final Report form.
 (Fiscal Sponsors can add multiple representatives from a single Sponsored Project as a collaborator)

 Must Not